Blog Post December 4, 2025 | 12 minutes read

 Finance teams often look at third-party data enrichment as an unnecessary expense.

-When vendors quote their annual fees for firmographic data, corporate hierarchy information and contact verification services, the costs feel disproportionate to perceived value.
+When vendors quote their annual fees for firmographic data, corporate hierarchy information and contact verification services, the pricing feels disproportionate to perceived value.

 Why people believe this myth